Best Practices for Your Nonprofit or Tribal Audit

 - Allow plenty of time to plan and execute a request for proposals (RFP), if needed.

 - Look for auditors with relevant experience.
-If you’re a small membership-driven organization, don’t use an auditor who specializes in large grant-funded nonprofits.
+If you’re a small membership-driven organization, don’t use an auditor who specializes in large grant-funded nonprofits or tribes.

 - Find out what level of detail your auditors will provide.
 Just the basics to satisfy reporting requirements?
 Or a comprehensive analysis that compares you to peers?

 - Ask your auditors how they can help you if they happen to uncover fraud.

 To ensure your audit goes smoothly, you want to plan ahead as much as possible and keep things as simple as possible for your finance team and auditors.
 To help the process:

 - Establish a clear timeline and work milestones with your auditor.

 - Hold a kickoff meeting that includes both the audit staff and your own finance team, so everyone is in sync about timetables and duties.

 - Prepare electronic and hard copies of an “audit binder” with standard documentation for bank accounts, investment accounts, fixed assets, payroll, and so on.